 If a replacement smartphone is different from its predecessor and the value of the difference in quality can be accurately estimated, a quality adjustment can be made to the previous item’s price to include the estimated value of the difference in quality.
 For example, CPI analysts have estimated the value of smartphone features such as screen resolution.
 So if a manufacturer provides a higher resolution screen to the latest model in their smartphone line, the CPI adds the value of additional resolution to the price of the predecessor item.
 Similarly, should the screen decrease in resolution, the value of the higher resolution would be subtracted from the predecessor’s price.

-Note: Quality adjustments for smartphones will be applied with January 2018 data.
+Note: Quality adjustments for smartphones are applied starting with January 2018 data.